-Files belonging directly to a page (e.g. images shown on that same page) should be added directly (they are stored by git lfs).
+Files belonging directly to a page (e.g. images shown on that same page) should be added directly.
 Other stuff such as linked PDF files, book chapter input files should be uploaded elsewhere and linked to.
 You can ask @bilke to host these files for you (on Azure cloud storage).

-Bibliography items from Documentation/bibliography.bib can be referenced by their id with the
+Bibliography items from Documentation/bibliography/.bib can be referenced by their id (always use lowercase ids) with the

-The bib-file has to be converted into a json-file with the pandoc-citeproc-tool:
+The bib-file has to be converted into a yaml-file with the pybtex-convert-tool:

-This json-file is then used by the shortcode.
+This yaml-file is then used by the shortcode.

 npm install -g @hashicorp/broken-links-checker hugo broken-links-checker --path ./public --baseUrl https://www.opengeosys.org